Emotions are one of the most complex biological processes of humankind.

 Stage 3: Consolidation and integration

-In the final steps (8 and 9), the therapist coaches the couple to utilize new communication styles to discuss old problems and create new solutions.
+In the final steps (8 and 9), the therapist coaches the couple to use new communication styles to discuss old problems and create new solutions.
 The couple will practice the skills in therapy outside of the sessions and develop a plan to make new interaction patterns a consistent part of their life.

 5 Foolproof EFT Techniques